 - The chair of the University Faculty Council Committee on Academic Grievances or a member of the committee whom the chair shall designate to act in the chair's stead;

-- One or more tenured faculty members from outside the college or school with which the grievant is identified, to be appointed by the Provost; and
+- A member of the staff from outside the college or school with which the grievant is identified, to be appointed by the Associate Vice President for Human Resources; and

-- A student not from the same department as the grievant, to be recommended by the campus student government and appointed by the Dean of Students.
+- A student not from the same department as the grievant, to be recommended by the Student Government Association (SGA) and appointed by Vice Provost of Student Affairs and Dean of Students/designee.

 After the grievance is disclosed to those selected to serve on the Grievance Committee, any member who believes that a conflict of interest might be inferred by his or her participation in hearing the specific grievance may submit to the Provost a request for replacement along with the reasons for making such request.
 The Provost will make the decision as to whether the member should be excused from or retained on the committee.
-If the decision is to excuse the petitioner, the Provost will select a replacement.
+If the decision is to excuse the petitioner, a replacement will be appointed in the same manner as the person who was excused.

-After composition of the Grievance Committee to hear a specific grievance has been determined, the Grievance Committee shall recommend a chair from among its membership to the Provost for consideration.
-The Provost will appoint the chair.
+After composition of the Grievance Committee to hear a specific grievance has been determined, the Grievance Committee shall select a chair from among its membership.

 3. Grievance Committee Procedure